digihunch/orthweb/README.md

 ![Diagram](resources/Orthweb.png)

-Orthweb is built on AWS as cloud platform, and uses Docker on EC2 to host application.
-The alternative to EC2 is ECS but ECS has some [limitations](https://github.com/digihunch/orthweb/issues/1#issuecomment-852669561).
-Docker on EC2 is sufficient for typical imaging workload.
-[This](https://ably.com/blog/no-we-dont-use-kubernetes) blog discusses how Docker on EC2 in Autoscaling group suits the need of most workloads without the complexity of Kubernetes.
-Orthweb has a sibling project [Korthweb](https://github.com/digihunch/korthweb) under development, which deploys Orthanc on Kubernetes platform.

-Originally, Orthanc did not support DICOM traffic over TLS.
-So Orthweb used Nginx as a reverse proxy to terminate TLS traffic.
-Now Orthanc does have DICOM TLS support but it is not straightforward to configure.
-Orthweb also uses Envoy proxy instead of Nginx for better performance.
-Envoy acts as reverse proxy for both web traffic (https->https) and DICOM traffic (dicom tls -> dicom), with static configuration.
+Orthweb uses Docker Compose to orchestrate multiple Orthanc containers as well as Envoy proxy container on an EC2 instances (ECS has some [limitations](https://github.com/digihunch/orthweb/issues/1#issuecomment-852669561)).
+Although this is sufficient for typical Orthanc workload, many raises the question about hosting on Kubernetes.
+For that, Orthweb has a pilot project [Korthweb](https://github.com/digihunch/korthweb).
+However, it introduces a considerable amount of complexity.

+In Orthanc, it is easy to configure HTTPS but not straightforward to configure TLS for DICOM.
+Therefore, the Envoy proxy, which is also hosted in a Docker container, serves two different proxy paths:
+* https on host port 443 -> https on container port 8043
+* dicom-tls on host port 11112 -> dicom on container port 4242

+I favour Envoy as a modern proxy technology with generally better configurability and performance than Nginx.

+The site's IP is associated with an Elastic Network Interface (ENI).
+It is connected to the primary EC2 instance hosted in availability zone 1.
+Should the availability zone becomes unavailable, the ENI can be re-associated to the secondary EC2 instance hosted in availability zone 2, thereby directing business traffic to the secondary EC2 instance.

 ## Security